baycysec/plaguards/README.md

 ## Security Warning
+> [!WARNING]

-**WARNING**: There are known `security vulnerabilities` within certain versions of Plaguards.
+> There are known `security vulnerabilities` within certain versions of Plaguards.
 Before proceeding, please read through Plaguards [Security Advisories]() for a better understanding of how you might be impacted.

 ## Main Features